mongodb-forks/golang-style-guide/style.md

 ### Lint Runners

+For projects which use Bazel, you should use [nogo](https://github.com/bazel-contrib/rules_go/blob/master/go/nogo.rst) instead of [golangci-lint](https://github.com/golangci/golangci-lint), as [golangci-lint](https://github.com/golangci/golangci-lint) does not work well with Bazel's sandboxing.

-We recommend [golangci-lint](https://github.com/golangci/golangci-lint) as the go-to lint runner for Go code, largely due to its performance in larger codebases and ability to configure and use many canonical linters at once.
+Otherwise, we recommend [golangci-lint](https://github.com/golangci/golangci-lint) as the go-to lint runner for Go code, largely due to its performance in larger codebases and ability to configure and use many canonical linters at once.
 This repo has an example [.golangci.yml](https://github.com/uber-go/guide/blob/master/.golangci.yml) config file with recommended linters and settings.